In the guide below though, we have listed ways to potentially heat, warm or insulate a dog house during cold weather and winter.

 You can get self warming crate pads that you can find the right size for for your dog house.

 These self warming pads have a reflective layer on the inside that radiates your dog’s heat back to them – at least more so than a regular mattress or pad does.

 A popular self warming bed is the Mocha K&H Manufacturing Crate Pad for Pets (on Amazon)

 It also comes in a tan color.

 You can get light bulbs in metal units that radiate some heat, but not a massive amount.

 The metal unit is so your dog doesn’t touch the light bulb and get burnt.

 Dog house heaters and infrared light bulbs are better ideas in our opinion.

 One of the most popular options to heat a dog house.

-A popular option is the Deluxe Akoma Hound Heater Dog House Furnace With Cord Protector and Mounting Template (on Amazon).
+A popular option is the Akoma Hound Heater Dog House Furnace Deluxe (on Amazon)